girwarkishor/microsite-test-design/markdown/design.md

 ##### UI Kit

-Download the Sketch UI kit and color palettes
+Download the Sketch UI kit and colour palettes

 ---